Does serious guilt

 causes, and we often cannot discern what any particular cause

 of a dream may be.
-A dream could be a product of diabolical influence,
+A dream could be a product of your own personal psychological

-it could be a product of divine inspiration, or it could be a product of your own personal
+experience, it could be a product of divine inspiration, it could be a product of

-psychological experience—or it could result from a combination of any of these possibilities.
+diabolical influence, or it could result from a combination of any

-Nevertheless, you don’t have to be stymied by this sort of uncertainty because a good
+of these possibilities.
+Nevertheless, you don’t have to be stymied by this sort of uncertainty

-interpretation of a dream does not rely so much on an intellectual explanation as on an
+because a good interpretation of a dream does not rely so much on an intellectual explanation

 In your dream, the core emotional element is